Pharmacists' Defence Association

-The Pharmacists' Defence Association is a not-for-profit membership organisation that supports the needs of individual pharmacists, pharmacy students and pharmacy undergraduates in the United Kingdom.
-Membership of the PDA includes insurance, union membership and defence association benefits, which all aim to assist and support pharmacists in their working lives.
-In June 2022, the PDA reported having more than 34,000 members. in the United Kingdom.
-The National Association of Women Pharmacists became a semi-autonomous network within the association in 2019 and the PDA subsequently launched the LGBT+ Pharmacists network, BAME Pharmacists network and the Ability Network for pharmacists with a disability.
+The Pharmacists' Defence Association is a not-for-profit membership organisation that exists to safeguard, maintain the honour, and promote the interests of pharmacists in their exercise of the profession of pharmacy.
+It has individual pharmacists, pharmacy students and trainee pharmacists in membership in the United Kingdom and Crown Dependencies.

+Membership of the PDA includes insurance, defence association benefits, and trade union membership which all aim to assist and support pharmacists in their working lives.

+In June 2026, the PDA reported having more than 40,500 members in the United Kingdom.

+The National Association of Women Pharmacists (founded in 1905) became a semi-autonomous network within the association in 2019 and the PDA subsequently launched the LGBT+ Pharmacists network, BAME Pharmacists network and the Ability Network for pharmacists with a disability.

 The PDA Union

 The PDA Union is an independent trade union. that runs parallel to the PDA and has its own democratic structure and rules.
 The union exists to give pharmacists an independent voice at work.

+In 2024 members of the Boots Pharmacists Association (BPA), founded in 1973, voted to transfer their engagements into the PDA Union and the unions merged on 1 January 2025, making the PDA Union the only trade union exclusively for pharmacists in the UK.

 Safer Pharmacies Charter

 The Safer Pharmacies Charter was produced by PDA members and consists of seven commitments to improve patient safety through better working conditions for pharmacists.